Salvations?

-Lector: In the last post here, it was pointed out that if there is anything at all that we have to do to “get right with God,” even if it is simply “choosing to trust Jesus,” then salvation would be by works and not grace since it would be a transaction between us and God.
+Lector: In your last article, it was pointed out that if there is anything at all we have to do to “get right with God,” even if it’s simply “choosing to trust Jesus,” then salvation would be by works and not grace since it would be a transaction between us and God.
 So how does one get saved apart from some sort of transaction?

 Auctor: The only way for that to work would be if faith came after salvation.
 The faith one has would be faith that Christ has already saved them, in other words.